 Having a wardrobe that is practical and functional can sure take the stress out of getting dressed every day.
 And hopefully, help avoid the “But I have nothing to wear! mantra.

 Carol Davidson, who contributed her great ideas to my last post, was generous enough to share some sage advice on how to simplify the process.
 The fact that I love clothes – but hate to shop – makes this particularly valuable to someone like me.
 Maybe to you, too?
 (Hey, maybe then we should go shopping together.)
+If you’re planning on going on a big spending spree some point soon, make sure that you go armed with all the coupons and discounts that you can find online.
+Sites like Raise are ideal for finding some great savings across a range of popular retailers and brands.

 1.Two or three dark neutral bottoms